FAQ

 Is Aligned an aggregation layer?

-Aligned provides recursive proof aggregation as part of its aggregation mode, a feature shared with all aggregation layers.
-However, Aligned offers a unique fast mode designed to provide cheap and low-latency proof verification, leveraging the power of restaking via EigenLayer.
-Aligned is a decentralized network designed to verify zero-knowledge proofs and uses recursive proof aggregation as one of its tools.
+Aligned provides proof aggregation as part of its Proof Aggregation Service, a feature shared with all aggregation layers.
+However, Aligned offers a unique Proof Verification Layer designed to provide cheap and low-latency proof verification, secured by restaked ETH.

 What proof systems do you support?

-Aligned is designed to support any proof system.
-We currently support Groth16 and Plonk (gnark), SP1 and Risc0.
+Aligned’s stack is designed to support any proof system.
+Currently supported ones are Groth16 and Plonk (gnark), SP1, Risc0, and Circom.

 1. The user uses a provided CLI or SDK to send one proof or many to the batcher, and waits (Alternatively, the user can run a batcher or interact directly with Ethereum)